• Skip to primary navigation

 I really appreciate straightforward, weekly lesson plans all on one page (it’s my attempt to be a minimalist where I can be)…So Ready for Reading teaches homeschool moms the flow of phonics lessons–but then provides one page weekly lesson plans.
 I also wanted to incorporate colorful, fun, hands-on activities!
 These are included along with assessment forms, games, and leveled readers!

-Both Ready for Reading: Level 1 and Saxon K Homeschool Kit includes everything you need to thoroughly teach beginning reading skills.
-I’ve never continued formal phonics instruction with a complete curriculum beyond this level.
+With my oldest 3 children, I never continued formal phonics instruction with a complete curriculum beyond this level.
 Instead, we always supplemented with inexpensive Explode the Code workbooks for 1st and 2nd grade.
-(Explode the Code Book 3 picks up right around where Saxon Phonics K ends.)
 If your child needs more intensive reading help, I would highly recommend continuing with a formal phonics curriculum beyond kindergarten.
 Orton-Gillingham based programs are going to include the characteristics I’ve shared with you.
-I have heard nothing but glowing reports and reviews for All About Reading.

 Teaching Phonics--Tips for choosing a curriculum that will teach your child to read with confidence!